Earth Gravitational Model: EGM2008

-The official Earth Gravitational Model EGM2008 has been publicly released by the National Geospatial-Intelligence Agency (NGA) EGM Development Team.
+The official Earth Gravitational Model EGM2008 was publicly released by the National Geospatial-Intelligence Agency (NGA) EGM Development Team in 2008.
 Among other new data sources, the GRACE satellite mission provided a very high-resolution model of the global gravity.
 This gravitational model is complete to spherical harmonic degree and order 2159 (block diagonal) and contains additional coefficients extending to degree 2190 and order 2159.
 It provides a raster of 2.5′×2.5′ and an accuracy approaching 10 cm.
 1'×1' is also available in non-float but lossless portable graymap format (PGM) file format, but original files are better.
 Indeed, some libraries like GeographicLib use uncompressed PGM, but it is not float data.
 That introduces an error of up to 0.3 mm because of 16-bit quantisation, using lossless float data like GeoTIFF files is a good idea.
-The two grids can be recreated by using program in Fortran and source data from NGA.
-"Test versions" of EGM2008 includes PGM2004, 2006, and 2007.
+The two grids can be recreated by using a program in Fortran and source data from NGA.
+"Test versions" of EGM2008 include PGM2004, 2006, and 2007.

 As with all spherical harmonic models, EGM2008 can be truncated to have fewer coefficients with lower resolution.